 A short video on Anping District: bit.ly/anping__2020

-Chihkan Towers is one of the most famous historic landmarks in Tainan.
-In the 1650s, the Dutch built Fort Provedentia in this area and locals called it the ”Tower of Red-haired Barbarians”.
-The day we visited, it was the last day of the Spring Festival (the 15th day of Lunar New Year) and we chanced upon a loud and boisterous parade.
-Copious amounts of firecrackers were set off to veer off the evil spirits.
+Chihkan Towers stands as one of Tainan’s most famous historic landmarks.
+In the 1650s, the Dutch constructed Fort Provedentia in this area and locals called it the ”Tower of Red-haired Barbarians”.
+On the day we visited which coincided with the last day of the Spring Festival (the 15th day of Lunar New Year) and we chanced upon a loud and boisterous parade.
+Copious amounts of firecrackers were set off at warding off evil spirits.
 This was the early days of the COVID-19, even though some people wore masks, not as much social distancing was seen that afternoon.

 I took a couple of short videos of the parade; make sure you have your speakers on to hear the loud firecrackers.